 What Influences “Just” or “Adequate” Compensation?

-Many times, owners feel the initial offer received is many times lower than what is due under the law.
-First, the owner is entitled to the value of the property taken based on its highest and best use, not necessarily its current use.
-So, vacant land that is suitable for development of some kind in the reasonable future cannot be valued based on running a few cows on it.
-Second, if the condemnation only takes part of your property, you are entitled to damages or diminution of value of your remainder property caused by the taking of the portion being condemned.
 If you are not happy or unsure about an offer by a condemning authority, hiring an experienced eminent domain attorney will help you fight to receive proper compensation.
 There is no shortage of cases where the proposed compensation for land has been contested, and the landowner wins the battle for better compensation.

 Get Help from an Eminent Domain Lawyer in Texas

-Dawson & Sodd, LLP focuses only on helping landowners in their condemnation and eminent domain cases.
+Dawson & Sodd, PLLC focuses only on helping landowners in their condemnation and eminent domain cases.
 We use hard work, thoroughness, skill, knowledge and determination to represent landowners in these cases to fight condemnation and ensure fair compensation.
 With over 100 years of experience, we have defended property in every region of Texas.
 Call Leandra today at (903) 872-8181 to schedule a free consultation.